Cleveland Way

 If you are looking to extend the walk further, heading south will take you down to Bempton Cliffs where you might (at the right time of year) get to see some puffins - and you can continue on to Flamborough Head.Both these sites are well worth the effort - and from there you can get the train back from either Bempton or Bridlington.

-If by this point you are missing the Moors, you can just as easily head back up to Scarborough and follow the Tabular Hills Walk back to Helmsley (and then possibly do it all again?).
+If by this point you are missing the North Yorkshire Moors, you can just as easily head back up to Scarborough and follow the Tabular Hills Walk back to Helmsley (and then possibly do it all again?).

 If instead you fancy something completely different, the Yorkshire Wolds Way continues on from here and offers up a very different landscape.